-Dr Karl Kruszelnicki — The Julius Sumner Miller Fellow
+Dr Karl Kruszelnicki - Our Julius Sumner Miller Fellow

-The position of the Julius Sumner Miller Fellow is named after Professor Julius Sumner Miller , this link contains a brief history of professor Sumner Miller's life and connection with the School of Physics.
-The position is administered by the Science Foundation for Physics within the School of Physics at the University of Sydney.
+The position of the Julius Sumner Miller Fellow is named after Professor Julius Sumner Miller - this link contains a brief history of Professor Sumner Miller's life and connection with the School of Physics.
+The position is administered by the Physics Foundation within the School of Physics at the University of Sydney.

-Have a look at the official Karl Kruszelnicki web site, containing heaps of his musings and ways to participate in the quest to answer popular mysteries - such as why the hot water in the shower always slows down slightly after you turn it on.
-Its all part of the ABC Science web site, the lab.
+Have a look at the official Dr Karl web site, and his ABC website containing heaps of his musings and ways to participate in the quest to answer popular mysteries - such as why the hot water in the shower always slows down slightly after you turn it on.

 Karl Kruszelnicki has had a wide and varied career, and is currently the Inaugural Julius Sumner Miller Fellow.
 He has qualifications in Physics and Mathematics, Biomedical Engineering (he designed and built a machine to pick up electrical signals from the human retina, for Fred Hollows), and Medicine and Surgery.
 He has worked as a labourer, car mechanic, hospital doctor, TV weatherman, presenter on the first series of Quantum, roadie for Bo Didley and Chuck Berry, author, radio science commentator.

 The Julius Sumner Miller Fellow has a special role with both primary and secondary schools all over Australia.
-Already, some 8 tonnes of New Scientist magazines (worth about $200,000 at news agency prices) have been sent to some 115 schools around Australia - with a special emphasis on remote schools, and disadvantaged schools.
-Also, the current Fellow performs many school visits each month, at no cost to the schools, with a special emphasis on girls' schools and disadvantaged schools.
-Burwood Girls High School receives special attention - extra copies of science journals, and more frequent visits as part of a structured program that links to their curriculum.
+Already, some 8 tonnes of New Scientist magazines (worth about $200,000 at newsagency prices) have been sent to some 115 schools around Australia - with a special emphasis on remote schools, and disadvantaged schools.
+Also, the current Fellow communicates via Skype with many schools each month, at no cost to the schools.

 Do Physics First!